An Education That Serves Students Who Serve Our Country

 The VA

 Always check the U.S. Department of Veterans Affairs to see if you qualify for any existing benefit programs.
-The VA site has a very useful GI Bill comparison tool that can show you what kind of GI benefits are on offer from approved schools and employers across the nation.
-Don't forget to look at state veterans services: you may find grants and scholarships available at the local level that could clear a path back to higher learning.
+The GI Bill® comparison tool can show you what kind of VA education benefits you may be eligible to receive and approved schools and employers across the nation.
+Don't forget to look at state veterans' services: you may find grants and scholarships available at the local level that could clear a path back to higher learning.
 For example: the state of Arizona offers a tuition waiver scholarship for resident veterans who have been injured or wounded in the line of duty (as well as dependents of service members killed in action).

 Scholarships

-In addition to scholarships and grants offered by states and the federal government, there are non-profit organizations and charitable foundations that offer funding opportunities for service members and veterans.
-A few of the more notable foundations include:
+In addition to scholarships and grants offered by states and the federal government, there are non-profit organizations and charitable foundations that offer funding opportunities for service members, veterans, and their dependents.
+A few of the more notable opportunities include:

 Student Life